A Low Life Mythology

 A Low Life Mythology is a 2012 film directed by Lior Shamriz and starring Nina Fog and Johannes Hendrik Langer.
 It was written by the director with some improvisations by the cast and includes guest appearances by artists Hito Steyerl, Wolfgang Müller and others.
 The film premiered at the 2012 Achtung Berlin Film Festival.

 Plot

 Mana Avaris is a foreign art student from an obscure country who lives in Berlin, Germany.
-According to her own testimony in the film, she's attending the school solely for the purpose of obtaining a visa.
+According to her own testimony in the film, she is attending the school solely for the purpose of obtaining a visa.
 At a house party in Kreuzberg, Mana runs into Asten, a young dreamy man.
 The story of their relationship unfolds throughout the film.

 Within the film are the art works supposedly made by Mana, Asten and their social circle.
 They are mostly essay films but some were materialized as real performances to an unsuspecting audience, such as the full-nudity monologue by Shirley Rosenthal which was recorded live at the Barbie Deinhoff queer bar, a known establishment in Berlin.